 By using gluten-free cornmeal, gluten-free flour blend and almond milk, this olive oil cake turned out beautifully.
 Now, I always make it this way.
 It’s one of my go-to dessert recipes and it never disappoints.

 Perfect after dinner with fresh berries, this cake also works with a cup of tea in the afternoon or with a cup of coffee for a weekend breakfast.
-A dusting of powdered sugar is all that is needed, but fresh berries are a nice addition.
+Fresh berries are a nice addition but optional.
+I used to dust it with powdered sugar but no longer keep it in the pantry.

 Honestly, I could just eat the batter.
 I relish licking the spatula and scraping my finger around the food processor bowl after the cake is in the oven.

 I plan to test the recipe with other nuts such as hazelnuts and pistachios.
-For a vegan version, I’d like to test an egg substitute.
+For a vegan version, I’d like to test an egg substitute or use flaxseed instead of the egg.
 No matter how you make it, I’ll bet it will become one of your regular recipes too.

 Lemon Almond Polenta Cake (G-Free)